-Top-trained runners can very likely recover about half the time poorly trained runner’s needs.
-Good restitution habits after training or competition (fluid, nutrition, replacement of essential nutrients, dry clothing, jogging or similar) will shorten the recovery time, depending on the initiative used and when they are used.
+Top-trained runners can very likely recover about half of the time as poorly trained runners need.
+Good restitution habits after training or competition (fluid, nutrition, replacement of essential nutrients, dry clothing, jogging, or similar) will shorten the recovery time, depending on the initiative used and when they are used.

 if you are an experienced marathon runner, you can run “recovery runs” which is the lowest pace at the shortest distance at all.

-But as beginner following a training program, you also recover the day after even that you are inactive and just rest, because you are not capable yet to do these “recovery runs” as active recovery the day after a demanding training session.
+But as a beginner following a training program, you also recover the day after even if you are inactive and just rest, because you are not capable yet to do these “recovery runs” as active recovery the day after a demanding training session.